inakiabt/walkie-talkie/README.md

       }
     }

-Gulp is used for running tasks.
-To run the tests, run
+then you can run the tests

     gulp test